EmmanuelGR02/Missing-Final-Exam/README.md

 * I would need to keep working two jobs, and ask for more hours to be added into my schedules in order to pay for the tuition.
 This can affect my time management since I will still be taking other classes, giving me less time to focus on them.
 More work ours (to pay for the retake) = less time to focus on classes = potential of failing another class = repeat of cycle.

 ### 3. Professional Life
 * Since I mentioned how this event can potentially cause me to fail multiple classes in the worst case senario, and only one in the best case, it will delay me getting myself out into the professional world.
 It will now take me longer to get into better positions due to aquiring my diplama later than anticipated, and I will be less experienced, which is crucial as software companies prioritize experienced candidates.

+### 4. Personal Life
+* Debt/Less finacially stable
+* Less personal time
+* Lots of "what am I doing with my life" thoughts
+* All of these impacts will make my parents very upset.
+(Let's not talk about the lecture my mom gave me when I told her I didn't wake up for my final)

+## **CPE**: cpe:/h:viviana:emmanuel:21.0